Date of Award:

 This study projected surface and groundwater flows from the portion of RBC watershed that lies above Red Butte Reservoir (RBR) to Salt Lake Valley (SLV) for water years (WYs) 2051-2060 in two climatic Representative Concentration Pathways (RCPs) scenarios, RCP 4.5 and RCP 8.5.
 RCP 8.5 corresponds to the pathways with higher greenhouse gas emission than RCP 4.5.
 To project flows, we first used Hydrologic Engineering Center-Hydrologic Modeling System (HEC-HMS) 4.3 model to calibrate and validate the observed streamflow for WYs 2016 and 2017 respectively.
 However, within RBC study area weather stations, all three weather parameters (Precipitation (P), Temperature (T), and Net Radiation (NR)) required for HEC-HMS model were missing on the same day for some periods of WYs 2016-2017.
 This necessitated to fill the missing parameters prior to the model calibration and validation.

 Limbu, Sal Bir, "Estimating Upper Red Butte Watershed Contribution to Salt Lake Valley Water Resources" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7503.

 Available for download on Wednesday, May 01, 2024